 Chapter 13 Bankruptcy also known as “reorganization” or “wage earner” bankruptcy.
 It is understood that you do wish to repay your bills but just need a little more time or that you do not qualify for Chapter 7.
 As such, Chapter 13 might be just what you need.

 We are highly equipped to answer your questions and provide you with the adequate advice to make an informed decision.
-If you would like to receive feedback from an attorney regarding your finances, please complete the free bankruptcy evaluation or simply call 877-606-1222.
+If you would like to receive feedback from an attorney regarding your finances, please complete the free bankruptcy evaluation or simply call (877) 606-1222 to avail the services of an expert bankruptcy chapter 13 attorney in New Jersey.

 The typical reasons for choosing Chapter 13 over Chapter 7 are: